JiangboYu13/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-When choose parameters for algorithm, I have to trade-off between the identification rate and identification precision.
+When choose parameters for algorithm, I have to make a trade-off between the identification rate and identification precision.
 For example, by increasing the *threshold* of hough algorithm, there will be less probability to take other objects other than traffic lanes as lanes.
 However, it increases the probability of missing traffic lanes.
 My implementation has a reasonable performance on *solidWhiteRight.mp4* and *solidYellowLeft.mp4* but occasionally will miss lanes in *challenge.mp4*, especially these frames taken under tree shadows.

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to implement a generalized hough transform for lane detection.
-Traditional hough transform can deal with straight line but not curve lines, which is common on road;
+Traditional hough transform can deal with straight line well but not curve lines, which are common on road;